 Power Management Mode

 Shader Cache is used to customize the visual effects on the go.
 These are compiled and executed right at the run time.
-For example, if you move from one region to region, then the Shader Cache will quickly implement the surrounding and surface areas.
+For example, if you move from one region to another, the Shader Cache will quickly implement the surrounding and surface areas.
 Since it is a cache, it gets stored on your PC.

 Vertical Sync / VSYNC